💌 Fifteen Minutes at a Time, a Romantic Short Story

 🥐 Fifteen Minutes at a Time

-“I figured it out—what’s wrong with me,” Emily said, her breath clouding the damp air.
+“I figured it out—what’s wrong with me,” Emily said, her breath fogging the damp air.

-Daniel turned his head just enough to catch her in the corner of his eye, a smirk tugging at his lips.
+Daniel turned just enough to catch her in the corner of his eye, a smirk tugging at his mouth.
 “Only one thing?
 That’s almost disappointing.
 Go on.”

-They stood pressed back against the stone under Waterloo Bridge, rain falling so hard it blurred the city into watercolor.
-Emily tugged at the cuff of her sleeve, the denim dark and heavy.
-Beside her, a cup of iced coffee sweated on the ledge next to a paper bag she swore held the best croissant in London—worth every soaked step of the fifteen‑minute walk from her flat.
+They stood pressed under Waterloo Bridge, the concrete sweating around them.
+The rain wasn’t romantic—it smelled faintly of diesel and wet stone.
+A bus passed overhead, heavy enough to shake the air.
+Emily tugged at her sleeve, denim soaked through, fingertips numb.
+Beside her, a cup of iced coffee sweated on the ledge next to a paper bag she swore held the best croissant in London—worth every soaked step of the fifteen-minute walk from her flat.

 It had been her ritual long before he started showing up.
-She never invited him, but for months now Daniel—her best friend’s older brother, with his habit of appearing just when she thought she’d be alone—had been there like clockwork.
+She never invited him, but for months now Daniel—her best friend’s older brother, with a knack for appearing just when she wanted to disappear—had been there like clockwork.
 She told herself it was coincidence.
 She didn’t quite believe it.

 “You’re not going to guess?” she asked.

 “Wouldn’t dare.”
-He leaned against the wall, a strand of wet hair clinging to his temple.
-For a moment his eyes lingered on her before he added, softer, “But I’d listen.”
+He leaned back against the wall, hair plastered to his temple.
+“But I’d listen.”

-The rain roared over the river, buses drummed across the bridge above, and for a second Emily swore she could hear her own pulse louder than both.
+The rain roared against the river, and for a second she could hear her own pulse fighting the sound.

 Daniel’s smirk faded.
 “That’s a bold claim for twenty-one.”

-He gave a short laugh.
+He laughed, the sound rougher than usual.
 “So I’m just your wingman in a pastry romance.”

 Her lips twitched, but the smile slipped fast.
-She tugged her sleeve tighter.
 “I don’t think I believe in the kind of love people write songs about.
-Maybe it’s a myth.
-Maybe I’m not built for it.”
+Maybe it’s a myth.”

-“Maybe the problem isn’t you,” he said gently.
+“Maybe the problem isn’t you,” he said quietly.
 “Maybe you just don’t recognize it when it’s standing right in front of you.”

-Emily’s throat burned with words she couldn’t say.
+Emily’s throat burned.
 “You make it sound so simple.
-Like I can just… switch something on.”
+Like I can just switch something on.”

-Daniel tilted his head, rain dripping from the ledge above.
-“I’m not saying it’s simple.
-Just… maybe you’re looking for the wrong shape.”
+“I’m not saying it’s simple,” he said.
+“Maybe you’re looking for the wrong shape.”

 “Love isn’t supposed to have shapes,” she murmured.
 “It’s supposed to be fireworks.
-Lightning strikes.
-Hearts racing.”
+Lightning strikes.”

 Her stomach flipped.
 “So which one’s real love?”